 “Most patients are very receptive to the services.
 They tend to show excitement, engagement and non-verbal cues that would indicate that they are benefitting, such as smiling, laughing and demonstrating creativity,” says Tracey.
 “In some cases where resistance is observed, the patients seem to respond favourably after giving art a chance.
 They let their defenses down due to the nonthreatening aspects of using the art as a bridge to communication.”

-Art Therapy sessions will be an addition to the Child Life Zone in Saskatchewan’s new Jim Pattison Children’s Hospital, set to open in 2019.
+Art Therapy sessions will be an addition to the Child Life Zone in Saskatchewan’s new Jim Pattison Children’s Hospital, set to open in fall 2019.
 The 2,800 square foot space will be a place where pediatric patients and their families can play, learn, laugh and relax.
-It was created in partnership with country music legend Garth Brooks and his Teammates for Kids Foundation, The Mosaic Company, and Jim Pattison Children’s Hospital Foundation.
+It was created in partnership with country music legend Garth Brooks and his Teammates for Kids Foundation, The Mosaic Company and Jim Pattison Children’s Hospital Foundation.

 “We are so thankful for the funding received for the Art Therapy program and the therapists who work directly with our sick and injured children,” says Brynn Boback-Lane, President and CEO of Jim Pattison Children’s Hospital Foundation.
 “Having personal expressions of art through creative therapy as a part of the Child Life Program is a proven healer.
 This addition will make an immense difference in a child’s physical and emotional healing.”